GRC Is Not a Document.

 Governance

 Clear ownership of cyber risk at Board level.
 Documented roles and accountabilities.
 Policies that reflect current operations, not a template from three years ago.
-Board reporting that is specific, evidenced, and actionable — not a traffic-light dashboard with no supporting data.
+Board reporting that is specific, evidenced, and actionable.

 Risk

 A live risk register that maps real findings to business impact.
-Not a theoretical risk catalogue — an evidence-based assessment of what is actually exposed, what could happen, and what it would cost.
+An evidence-based assessment of what is actually exposed, what could happen, and what it would cost.
 Reviewed at a cadence that reflects the threat environment.

 Compliance